SciLifeLab/software-development/documentation/index.md

 permalink: /documentation/
 ---

-Your project documentation will inevitably be [the most][rdd] [important part][most-important-doc] of your project going forward.
+Your project documentation will inevitably be **[the most][rdd] [important part][most-important-doc]** of your project going forward.
 It's important to use any and all means at your disposal to document your code. :gem: Include a lot of usage examples and keep it concise and clearly structured.

-## Inline
+## Inline documentation
 Worry more about not documenting enough than documenting too much.

 ## Flowcharts